Board Members and Biographies

 Ms Darina Kneafsey has 25 years’ experience in senior leadership positions within international companies including Digital Equipment and Intel.
 She held the position of Chief Operating Officer at Trinity College Dublin for a number of years.
 Darina also works with a number of both start-ups and established organisations across several sectors and technologies.
 She is a chartered Engineer with an Engineering degree from University College Dublin, a post graduate Diploma in System Analysis from NUI Galway.
 Darina holds a MBA from Trinity College Dublin.

-Dr. Sinéad O’Flanagan combines her academic expertise and corporate experience in her work on leadership practices and education.
+Prof. Sinéad O’Flanagan combines her academic expertise and corporate experience in her work on leadership practices and education.
 Her current research work explores how leaders learn in settings where disruption and uncertainty prevail.
 She uses her expertise in systems-thinking and experiential-based learning, partnering with public and private organizations, NGOs and city governments worldwide to design leadership fieldwork projects and internships.
-Previously based in Silicon Valley CA., and London UK, Dr. O’Flanagan held executive management positions and worked as a consultant in guiding companies through major organizational change and restructuring initiatives.
+Previously based in Silicon Valley CA., and London UK, Prof. O’Flanagan held executive management positions and worked as a consultant in guiding companies through major organizational change and restructuring initiatives.

-Dr. John Wall is currently Head of the School of Lifelong Learning and Education in WIT.
+Dr John Wall is currently Head of the School of Lifelong Learning and Education in WIT.
 He has worked in WIT since 1994 in the Schools’ of Engineering and Lifelong Learning and Education.
 Prior to this he worked in the construction industry both in the UK and Ireland.

 Framework for a Code of Business Conduct